Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: More Discussions

-We propose supplementing \textit{performance variation} alongside \textit{average performance} as a holistic measure of the applicability of large foundation models.
+We propose supplementing \textit{behavior variation} alongside \textit{average performance} as a holistic measure of the applicability of large foundation models.
 This entails assessing the overall \textit{behavior} of the model, rather than solely measuring task performance with individual cases.
+This variation implies the unpredictability of LLMs' behavior, raising concerns for their direct use in sensitive areas like medical diagnoses, employment decisions, or integration into future agent systems.
+For instance, an LLM might accurately provide factual information in some cases but fail to do so in others, or it may exhibit bias at a critical moment, despite having appeared neutral for an extended time.
+In extreme cases, such uncontrollable unpredictability could lead to fatal system failure.

 Take discrimination measurement, for instance.
 Human discriminatory viewpoints vary with contexts, influenced by numerous environmental factors during decision-making.
 For an individual with deep-seated biases yet susceptible to environmental influences, their seemingly fair and benevolent act in a particular context requires explanation using both the mean and variance of their biased \textit{preferences}.
 For LLMs, instances where the generation distribution shifts due to varied conditioned contexts are more readily observable.
 For example, inconsistencies in LLM predictions on case judgments due to subtle changes in wording that do not affect the facts of the case pose a serious threat to judicial fairness \citep{chen2023knowledge}.
-Hence, in considering the model's application risks, both \textit{volatility} and \textit{caprice across contexts} need to be taken into account.
+Hence, in considering the model's application risks, both \textit{bias} and \textit{volatility across contexts} need to be taken into account.

 The same rationale applies to measuring LLM knowledge.
 Inconsistency in model knowledge generation, indicative of insufficient knowledge confidence, also impacts the model's application effectiveness.
+However, existing evaluation methods for LLMs primarily assess average performance across test samples, which fails to capture these inconsistencies.
+For example, the knowledge-testing benchmark MMLU \citep{hendryckstest2021} only evaluates each concept once with a fix question prompt, leading to significant variations in models' test accuracy on any small sub-split (e.g., astronomy) when the initial task-instructional prompts are slightly modified.

 Consequently, we suggest that in model auditing, in addition to the traditional measure of \textit{average task performance}, one should also take into account \textit{performance variation}, indicating inconsistencies in behavior across various contexts.
 Indeed, much akin to evaluating human performance across diverse situations when recruiting labor, we should similarly assess the holistic \textit{behavior} of models before grounding them in real-world applications.